Women in the Bible: Views on gender

 The Hebrew Bible often portrays women as victors, leaders, and heroines with qualities Israel should emulate.
 Women such as Hagar, Tamar, Miriam, Rahab, Deborah, Esther, and Yael/Jael, are among many female "saviors" of Israel.
 Tykva Frymer-Kensky says "victor stories follow the paradigm of Israel's central sacred story: the lowly are raised, the marginal come to the center, the poor boy makes good."
 She goes on to say these women conquered the enemy "by their wits and daring, were symbolic representations of their people, and pointed to the salvation of Israel."

 The Hebrew Bible portrays women as victims as well as victors.
 For example, in Numbers 31, the Israelites slay the people of Midian, except for 32,000 virgin women who are kept as spoils of war.
-Phyllis Trible, in her now famous work Texts of Terror, tells four Bible stories of suffering in ancient Israel where women are the victims.
+Phyllis Trible, in Texts of Terror, tells four Bible stories of suffering in ancient Israel where women are the victims.
 Tribble describes the Bible as "a mirror" that reflects humans, and human life, in all its "holiness and horror".
-Frymer-Kensky says the Bible author uses vulnerable women symbolically "as images of an Israel that is also small and vulnerable..."
-She adds "This is not misogynist story-telling but something far more complex in which the treatment of women becomes the clue to the morality of the social order."
+Frymer-Kensky says the Bible's authors use vulnerable women symbolically as "images of the Israel that is [also] small and vulnerable..."
+For Frymer-Kensky, "this is not misogynist story-telling but something far more complex in which the treatment of women becomes the clue to the morality of the social order."
 Professor of Religion J. David Pleins says these tales are included by the Deuteronomic historian to demonstrate the evils of life without a centralized shrine and single political authority.

 Women did have some role in the ritual life of religion as represented in the Bible though they could not be priests; but then neither could just any man.
 Only male Levites could be priests.
 Women (as well as men) were required to make a pilgrimage to the Temple in Jerusalem once a year (men each of the three main festivals if they could) and offer the Passover sacrifice.
 They would also do so on special occasions in their lives such as giving a todah ("thanksgiving") offering after childbirth.
 Hence, they participated in many of the major public religious roles that non-Levitical men could, albeit less often and on a somewhat smaller and generally more discreet scale.
 Old Testament scholar Christine Roy Yoder says that in the Book of Proverbs, the divine attribute of Holy Wisdom is presented as female.
 She points out that "on the one hand" such a reference elevates women, and "on the other hand" the "strange" woman also in Proverbs "perpetuates the stereotype of woman as either wholly good or wholly evil."